Sun, sand, and sea. Barbados is the picture perfect Caribbean island that comes to mind when you imagine a holiday in paradise.

 The city boasts enough places of interest to warrant being given a place amongst the world’s UNESCO heritage sites.

-Savannah Garrison Race Track
+Visit the Savannah Garrison Race Track

 For an equally historic yet more unusual outing in Barbados, head to the Savannah Garrison Race Track, near Bridgetown.